 Since the VME system deals with all trolleys, there are equivalent status and telemetry items for each trolley.
-In the list below, N stands for the number of the relevant trolley.
+In the list below, N stands for the number of the relevant trolley; status and telemetry for all trolleys are sent over a single socket connection.